A new radar for the Wimmera and Southern Mallee

 What are the radar’s other benefits?

-Farm businesses will be able to make more informed decisions and reduce their business risks as a result of more precise weather data gathered from the Rainbow Radar.
+Farm businesses can now make more informed decisions and reduce their business risks as a result of more precise weather data gathered from the Rainbow Radar.

-The radar will give farmers advance warning of incoming rain, so they can make the decision on when to apply fertilisers and herbicides.
+The radar will give farmers advance warning of incoming rain, so they can decide when to apply fertilisers and herbicides.

 Other benefits include: